 What Is Mutual Inductance?

-When two coils are brought in proximity with each other the magnetic field in one of the coils tend to link with the other.
+When two coils are brought in proximity to each other, the magnetic field in one of the coils tends to link with the other.
 This further leads to the generation of voltage in the second coil.
 This property of a coil which affects or changes the current and voltage in a secondary coil is called mutual inductance.

 Changing I1 produces changing magnetic flux in coil 2.

 In the first coil of N1 turns, when a current I1 passes through it, magnetic field B is produced.
 As the two coils are closer to each other, a few magnetic field lines will also pass through coil 2.